 Row: All sideways spaces between two solid white lines.
 On curves, a some curves, the row is divided into two pseudospaces by a dotted line.
-Those pseudo-spaces are considered part of one row (page 21).
+Those pseudo-spaces are considered part of one row (page 22).

 Road side: The brown area of the road with terrain indicators.
-This is not a legal movement space and can only be used when dropping back to the team car.
+This is not a legal movement space and can only be used via Events or special text.
 Riders are not considered linked while in a road side area.